 What were our old routines?
-Five families give us a look at how to get everyone fed and out the door in time for in-person school.
+Five families give us a look at how to get everyone fed and out the door in time for school.

 What do your kids eat for breakfast?

 “They go through phases.
 Currently it’s cereal and milk.
 Other trends have been cinnamon toast, yogurt, English muffins, ube bread and bagels with cream cheese.
 I’ve added turkey sausages in the past, but they haven’t been popular lately.
 All are minimal prep in the morning.” — Allison, South Seattle; two boys, 5 and 11